 - One scholar is completing a research fellowship and plans to apply to an internal medicine residency program.

 As trainees navigate their winding career paths, equitable access to resources and positive experiences with mentors of shared backgrounds are invaluable.
-That is why it is so important that opportunities for individuals who are underrepresented are prioritized to diversify the pipeline to ophthalmology and medicine, more broadly.
-The Research Scholars Program remains a major focus of Harvard Ophthalmology’s IDE initiatives, which have made a positive impact on trainees and faculty, alike.
+That is why it is so important that opportunities are available to everyone to open the pipeline to ophthalmology and medicine, more broadly.
+The Research Scholars Program remains a major focus of Harvard Ophthalmology’s outreach initiatives, which have made a positive impact on trainees and faculty, alike.

 Harvard Ophthalmology has more information on the Research Scholars Program and how to apply.